thoas/bokchoy/README.md

 The builtin logger is based on [zap](https://github.com/uber-go/zap) but you can provide your own implementation easily if you have a central component.

+If you don't need that much information, you can enable the [Logger middleware](#core-middlewares).

 ### Worker Concurrency